-Public Welcome Tours are offered Tuesdays and Thursdays at 12pm and Sundays at 1pm.
+Public Welcome Tours are offered Tuesdays at 12pm and Sundays at 1pm.
 Welcome Tours provide an introduction to the museum’s history, layout and collections.
 Tours are first come, first serve and are limited to 15 people.
 We advise calling the museum for the most up-to-date tour schedule before planning your visit.
 We do not currently offer private group tours.

 Where is the most accessible visitor parking?